-It is possible that, in order to comply with FATCA, NAB (or if NAB Capital Notes 5 are held through another financial institution, such other financial institution) may be required (pursuant to an agreement with the US Internal Revenue Service ("IRS") or under applicable law) to request certain information from Holders or beneficial owners of NAB Capital Notes 5, which information may be provided to the IRS, and to withhold US tax on some portion of payments made after the implementation date of the relevant U.S. regulations with respect to NAB Capital Notes 5 if such information is not provided or if payments are made to certain foreign financial institutions that have not entered into a similar agreement with the IRS (and are not otherwise required to comply with the FATCA regime under applicable laws or are otherwise exempt from complying with the requirement to enter into a FATCA agreement with the IRS).
-If NAB or any other person is required to withhold amounts under or in connection with FATCA from any payments made in respect of NAB Capital Notes 5, Holders and beneficial owners of NAB Capital Notes 5 will not be entitled to receive any gross up or additional amounts to compensate them for such withholding.
-This description is based on quidance issued to date by the IRS, including recently issued regulations.
-Future guidance may affect the application of FATCA to NAB Capital Notes 5.
+It is possible that, in order to comply with FATCA, NAB (or if NAB Capital Notes 6 are held through another financial institution, such other financial institution) may be required (pursuant to an agreement with the US Internal Revenue Service ("IRS") or under applicable law) to request certain information from Holders or beneficial owners of NAB Capital Notes 6, which information may be provided to the IRS, and to withhold US tax on some portion of payments or issuances of Ordinary Shares made after the implementation date of the relevant U.S. regulations with respect to NAB Capital Notes 6 if such information is not provided or if payments are made to certain foreign financial institutions that have not entered into a similar agreement with the IRS (and are not otherwise required to comply with the FATCA regime under applicable laws or are otherwise exempt from complying with the requirement to enter into a FATCA agreement with the IRS).
+If NAB or any other person is required or permitted to withhold amounts under or in connection with FATCA from any payments or issuances of Ordinary Shares made in respect of NAB Capital Notes 6, Holders and beneficial owners of NAB Capital Notes 6 will not be entitled to receive any gross up or additional amounts to compensate them for such withholding.
+This description is based on guidance issued to date by the IRS, including recently issued regulations.
+Future guidance may affect the application of FATCA to NAB Capital Notes 6.